andrewgreen76/flygreen/README.md

 - creating a custom assembly language, programming for fetch-decode-execute cycles

 C programming :
+- type punning (with pointers)
+- determining the endian-ness of a device (computer)
+- pointer arithmetic recap
 - sig figs in float and double values
-- pointer arithmetic recap
-- type punning and determining the endian-ness of a device (computer)
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________